Main Content

 When do I submit my application?

-We have a rolling interview process and all teams that apply will be contacted to schedule a 30 minute Zoom interview with the Hub Review Committee.
+We have a rolling interview process and most teams that apply will be contacted to schedule a 20 minute Zoom interview with the Application Review Committee.
+Rutgers Cohort Application deadlines are typically listed on this page.
+See the Hub calendar for virtual opportunities or programs offered at partner schools.

 Learn more in the following articles: